brunomsantiago/viajen/readme.md

 <br>

 **NOTE:** By default all the five functions limits the number of frames and the animation resolution because the main goal of the library is for quick previews.
-However the limitations can be bypassed setting the respective parameters to None.
+However the limitations can be bypassed setting the respective parameters (**max_height** and **max_frames**) to None.